rklymentiev/py-for-neuro/chapters/chapter4.md

 1. Think about what answer should you visualization answer.
 2. Choose the right chart for your data.
-3. Make it clear and human readable.
+3. Make it clear and human-readable.
-4. Don’t put to much information on one chart.
+4. Don’t put too much information on one chart.
-5. Describe it with titles, labels and annotations.
+5. Describe it with titles, labels, and annotations.
 6. Don’t go crazy with colors.

 **[Cheat-sheet](http://2.bp.blogspot.com/-6D6p5m-iEsE/W5mMGKBa_xI/AAAAAAAABI4/9zF4sNy7V6QOy__CDFe-kY_xnLVKyijxgCK4BGAYYCw/s1600/98510-728109.jpg)** that can help with choosing the appropriate plot type.